razkaplan/content-linter/_posts/2025-03-12-Content-validator-linter-as-github-actions.markdown

 summary: "Exploring the use of GitHub and visual studio for content management, leveraging GitHub Copilot and GitHub Actions.
 This post introduces a custom-built Content Linter GitHub Action designed to ensure blog posts meet technical SEO requirements and include relevant keywords."
 ---

-## Managing Content Like Code: A Marketer’s Journey
+## Managing Content-as-Code: A Marketer’s Journey

 When I worked at a dev-tool company, everything—blogs included—had to go through GitHub.
 As a marketer, this was unfamiliar territory, but my background in journalism and content writing made me appreciate the structured review process.
 Having automated and manual approvals felt like a game-changer for content quality.